 - Include strength training exercises at least twice a week to improve overall fitness.

-- Consider activities that combine physical and cognitive engagement, like dancing or tai chi.
+- Consider activities that combine physical and cognitive engagement, like dancing or pickleball.

 What you eat plays a crucial role in dementia prevention.
 A diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats can support brain health.
 The Mediterranean diet and the MIND diet (Mediterranean-DASH Diet Intervention for Neurodegenerative Delay) have been shown to lower the risk of cognitive decline.